 Each spring, the department chairs are invited to nominate continuing graduate students for the following special endowed fellowship.
 The final recipients are chosen by the Graduate Council.
 The amount of the fellowship and the number of recipients vary from year to year

 Departments may nominate two candidates for the Vaughn fellowship.
-Students who have already received one of these special fellowships are not eligible for nomination for the same fellowships.
-Preference is given to candidates who have already started their thesis research.
 A call for nominations is usually sent out in February, and awards are generally announced in April for the following academic year.

 Nomination packets include: